 Meditation is written by the only ancient Roman philosopher emperor Marco Aurelius.
 This 12 volume dialogue between himself and himself, most of which was written by him in anmarauton, is a milestone of Stoic philosophy.

 "Meditation" comes from the author's feelings about the body of the court and the chaotic world in which he lives.
 He pursues a calm and optimistic life free from passion and desire.
-In the book, Marco ole expounded the relationship between soul and death, analyzed individual virtue, personal liberation, and personal responsibility to society.
+In the book, Marco ole expounded on the relationship between soul and death, analyzed individual virtue, personal liberation, and personal responsibility to society.
 He required that he often introspect to achieve inner peace, abandon all useless and trivial thoughts, and think with integrity.
 What's more, we should not only think about good and aboveboard things but also put them into action.

 A hard read, though it is only 93 pages (the Meditations themselves, excluding introduction and notes).
 Do not, however, concern yourself with the stylistic choices of the translation, though at times it may be confusing or simply bland.
 You cannot blame the translator for translating the Meditations, and you cannot blame Marcus for writing his journal his way, without ever believing anyone else would read it, for that does not matter.
 I have no criticism, simply I point out this book is not a light read.—Read More—Jose